crcx/retroforth/doc/RETRO-Book.md

 different approach to I/O. (All I/O in Maunga was intended to be memory mapped; Ngaro adopted a port based I/O system).

-Ngaro itself evolved along with RETRO, gaining features like automated skipping of NOPs and a LOOP opcode to help improve performance.
+Ngaro itself evolved along with Retro, gaining features like automated skipping of NOPs and a LOOP opcode to help improve performance.
 But the I/O model proved to be a problem.
 When I created Ngaro, I had the idea that I would always be able to